A Survey of Deep Active Learning: Deep Active Learning

-Early Batch Mode Active Learning (BMAL) \cite{Wang2016batchmodeactive, Joshi2010Multiclassbatch,Brinker2003Incorporatingdiversityactive, Xia2016CostSensitiveBatch, Nguyen2004Activelearningusing} algorithm performance is often excessively reliant on the measurement of similarity between samples.
+The performance of early Batch Mode Active Learning (BMAL) \cite{Wang2016batchmodeactive, Joshi2010Multiclassbatch,Brinker2003Incorporatingdiversityactive, Xia2016CostSensitiveBatch, Nguyen2004Activelearningusing, DBLP:conf/cikm/TanYHD19} algorithms are often excessively reliant on the measurement of similarity between samples.
 In addition, these algorithms are often only good at exploitation (learners tend to focus only on samples near the current decision boundary, corresponding to high-information query strategies), meaning that the samples in the query batch sample set cannot represent the true data distribution of the feature space (due to the insufficient diversity of batch sample sets).
 To address this issue, Exploration-P \cite{Yin2017DeepSimilarityBased} uses a deep neural network to learn the feature representation of the samples, then explicitly calculates the similarity between the samples.
 At the same time, the processes of exploitation and exploration (in the early days of model training, learners used random sampling strategies for exploration purposes) are balanced to enable more accurate measurement of the similarity between samples.
-Moreover, DBAL \cite{Zhdanov2019Diverseminibatch} adds informativeness to the optimization goal of K-means by weight, and further presents an in-depth study of a hybrid query strategy that considers the sample information volume and diversity under the mini-batch sample query setting.
-DBAL \cite{Zhdanov2019Diverseminibatch} can easily achieve expansion from the generalized linear model to DL; this not only increases the scalability of DBAL \cite{Zhdanov2019Diverseminibatch} but also increases the diversity of active query samples in the mini-batch.
-This hybrid query strategy is quite popular.
-For example, WI-DL \cite{Liu2017Active} mainly considers the two stages of DBN.
-In the unsupervised feature learning stage, the key consideration is the representativeness of the data, while in the supervised fine-tuning stage, the uncertainty of the data is considered; these two indicators are then integrated, and finally optimized using the proposed weighted incremental dictionary learning (WI-DL) algorithm.
+More specifically, Exploration-P uses the information entropy in Equation (\ref{eq: entropy}) to estimate the uncertainty of sample $x$ under the current model.
+The uncertainty of the selected sample set $S$ can be expressed as $E(S) = \sum_{x_i\in S}\mathbb{E}(x_i)$.
+Furthermore, to measure the redundancy between samples in the selected sample set $S$, Exploration-P uses $R(S)$ to represent the redundancy of selected sample set $S$:

+where $f(x)$ represents the feature of sample $x$ extracted by deep learning model $f$, $Sim(x_i,x_j)$ measures the similarity between two samples, and $\mathcal{M}$ is a similarity matrix (when $\mathcal{M}$ is the identity matrix, the similarity of two samples is the product of their feature vectors.
+In addition, $\mathcal{M}$ can also be learned as a parameter of $f$).
+Therefore, the selected sample set $S$ is expected to have the largest uncertainty and the smallest redundancy.
+For this reason, Exploration-P considers these two strategies, and the final goal equation is defined as:

+where, $\alpha$ is used to balance the weight of the hybrid query strategies, uncertainty and redundancy.